 * I love and recommend resources in this post, which means it contains affiliate links.
 For more details, read my disclosure.

 Pinterest Graphic Design: Creating Pins that People Want to Click!

 There are several elements that go into designing Pinterest worthy graphics.
 Here are the main ones:

 Pinterest is a visual search engine and as such, image quality is one of the most important aspects to focus on when creating pins.

 It's what will make your pin stand out in the feed.

-Take a look at this feed.
+Take a look through your Pinterest home feed.
 Which pins stand out?
 Use this to guide your design process.